iGaming Affiliate Marketing System for Quints Platform

 There are many gambling establishments and iGaming businesses on the Internet, ranging from casinos to sports betting.
 Every day, thousands of players pass through them, placing bets and performing other activities.
 Players do not come to these casinos and betting services on their own, but through intermediaries who distribute links, usually through banners on the Internet.

 If a player registers at a casino through a third person or company, then a certain percentage of the player's spending is paid out to the intermediary.
-Quints was created to provide affiliate tracking solutions for gaming companies to manage their entire array of information on the players and the people who invited them.
+Quints was created to provide an igaming affiliate marketing system for gaming companies to manage their entire array of information on the players and the people who invited them.

-There are three main participants in Quints’ online gambling affiliate statistic services:
+There are three main participants in Quints’ online gambling affiliate marketing platform services:

 However, in order to pay rewards to affiliates, customers need to know how many players each of the affiliates brought in and how much these players ultimately spent.
 As an online gambling software provider, this is where Quints comes in.